 It’ll be June before we engage McCormack’s Ch.
 10 “The Actuality of God: Karl Barth in Conversation with Open Theism” (in Engaging the Doctrine of God: Contemporary Protestant Perspectives [Baker, 2008]).
 If you’re interested, you’ll want to read our 13 page version of that chapter (edited down from the original 58 pages).
 In this post we only want to summarize the main points of McCormack’s argument.
 After we’re clear on just what McCormack’s argument is, we’ll begin to engage it.
 But for now we want to be sure his points are understood.
 I hope discussion of this summary can produce a succinct paragraph or two that captures the heart of McCormack’s argument against open theism.
-It would be great to have Kim Fabricius or others who agree with McCormack here to chime in and offer their distilled version of the chapter’s essential argument.
+It would be great to have Kim Fabricius or others who agree with McCormack here to chime in.
 I thought I’d number the main points in order as they’re encountered in the chapter.
 Having them numbered will help when discussing them.

 Here we go—